Googlebot Crawling Insights: How Google’s Crawler Drives Search

 Creating a Mobile-Friendly Experience

-Given Google’s mobile-first indexing, websites optimised for mobile devices are prioritised in search rankings.
-Additionally, mobile-friendly sites use responsive design, scalable fonts, and touch-friendly navigation.
-Furthermore, testing pages for mobile compatibility helps ensure that Googlebot interprets and indexes them effectively, as intended.
+With Google’s mobile-first indexing, mobile-ready sites rank higher in search.
+Mobile-friendly sites use responsive design, scalable fonts, and touch-friendly navigation.
+Test your pages for mobile compatibility too.
+This helps Googlebot read and index them as intended.

 Frequently Asked Questions (FAQs): Googlebot Crawling Insights